ggfisher/hello-world/Database Normalization.md

 Intuitively, we see that ED1and ED2 represent independent entity facts about employees and departments.
 A NATURAL JOIN operation on ED1 and ED2 will recover the original relation EMP_DEPT without generating spurious tuples.

+## General Definitions of Second and Third Normal Forms

+### General Definitions of Second Normal Forms

+### General Definitions of Third Normal Forms

 ##Boyce-Codd Normal Form